aquasecurity/cloudsploit/README.md

 $ ./index.js --compliance=cis2
 ```

 CIS Benchmarks are supported, both for Level 1 and Level 2 controls.
+Passing `--compliance=cis` will run both level 1 and level 2 controls.

 ## Output Formats
 CloudSploit supports output in several formats for consumption by other tools.
 If you do not specify otherwise, CloudSploit writes output to standard output (the console) as a table.